 - the causality of the incapacity for work or death with certain circumstances,

-Completely incapable of work is a person who has lost their capability for any work.
+Completely incapable of work is a person who has lost his/her capability to any work.

-Partly incapable of work is a person who has lost – to a considerable degree – their capability for work corresponding to their qualifications.
+Partly incapable of work is a person who has lost – to a considerable degree – his/her capability to work corresponding to his/her qualifications.

-A disability pension in respect of an accident at work or occupational disease is awarded irrespective of the duration of the accident insurance period and irrespective of the date of the occurrence of the incapacity for work as a result of an accident at work or an occupational disease.
+The disability pension in respect of an accident at work or an occupational disease is awarded irrespective of the duration of the accident insurance period and irrespective of the date on which incapacity for work occurred.

-+ 1.3% of the assessment basis for each contributory year,
+- + 1.3% of the calculation basis for each contributory year

-1 Non-contributory periods are taken into account at a rate not exceeding 1/3 of the proved contributory periods.
+- + 0.7% of the calculation basis for each non-contributory year (noncontributory periods are taken into account at a rate not exceeding 1/3 of the documented contributory periods)